 Canada, the US, the UK, France and Australia’s lower house all vote with majoritarian electoral systems and all share an embarrassingly low rate of women in their legislatures.
 None reach or exceed the most basic target set by the United Nations of 30% representation of women in politics.
 In comparison, legislatures in PR countries such as New Zealand, Germany, Sweden, and Denmark all include over 30% women.
 Sweden tops the chart at 45%.

 In Canada, more women are running for office.
 There were 533 women candidates in the 2015 federal election.
 However, only 16.5% of those women were elected.
 Women’s representation in Canada’s House of Commons has been increasing very slowly in Canada, and by 2018 was still only 27%.

 Menocracy, abridged in this short video, is a documentary about the barriers facing women in Canadian politics.

 As a dual citizen, I grew up proud in the knowledge that both Canada and the USA are beacons of democracy.
 After all, our governments have their roots in the UK.
 A democracy should represent the views of its citizens; how do our governments measure up with others in how they represent women?

 The Inter-Parliamentary Union ranks national parliaments of major democracies according to percentages of women elected.
-Here are some rankings of Women in Government in OECD Countries (Organisation for Economic Cooperation and Development – OECD):
+Here are some rankings of Women in Government in a 2015 sample of PR and majoritarian OECD Countries (Organisation for Economic Cooperation and Development):